 Ofcom has appointed six new members to its Content Board.

-Our Content Board is a committee of the main Ofcom Board, and it advises uson a wide range of content issues, including the regulation of television, radio and video-on-demand quality and standards.
+Ofcom's Content Board is a committee of the main Ofcom Board.
+It has advisory responsibility for a wide range of content issues, including the regulation of television, radio and video-on-demand quality and standards.

 The Content Board provides senior editorial and content experience to Ofcom.
-Its members have a range of expertise and experience from across the broadcasting, production, media and technology sectors.
+Its membership draws on a wide range of expertise and experience from across the broadcasting, production, media and technology sectors.

 All six new members have been appointed for a three-year term from 1 November 2020 to 31 October 2023.